janetgyan/Gender_and_NSMQ_Performance_Analysis/README.md

 ---

-This project is part of my data analytics portfolio and demonstrates practical skills in data analysis, cleaning, and visualization using Power BI.

 *This project is part of my data analytics portfolio and demonstrates practical data analysis and visualization skills using Power BI.*